statamic/docs/content/collections/docs/live-preview.md

 ## Custom Render Methods

-If you need to customize how Live Preview renders your content — say you're using Statamic as a headless CMS or pushing data into mobile devices or kiosk applications or something equally fancy — here's how to go about doing that.
+If you need to customize how Live Preview renders your content — say you're using Statamic as a headless CMS or pushing data into mobile devices or kiosk applications or something equally fancy — follow these steps.

 By overriding the `LocalizedEntry` class's `toLivePreviewResponse()` method, you can return anything you want.